AdobeDocs/experience-manager-65.sv-SE/help/assets/video.md

    In the tool, in the **[!UICONTROL Enter URL of video file]** field, paste the copied URL of your video file and then click **[!UICONTROL Load]**.
 See [Obtain a URL for an Asset](/help/assets/linking-urls-to-yourwebapplication.md#obtaining-a-url-for-an-asset) to get the URL to the video file itself which you can then paste into the **[!UICONTROL Enter URL of video file field]**.
 Internet Explorer, Chrome, or Safari can then natively play back the video. -->

    Följ instruktionerna på skärmen för att skapa och spara WebVTT-filen.
-När du är klar kopierar du bildtextfilens innehåll och klistrar in det i en vanlig textredigerare och sparar det med en `.vtt` filnamnstillägg.
+När du är klar kopierar du bildtextfilens innehåll och klistrar in det i en vanlig textredigerare och sparar det med filnamnstillägget `.vtt`.

    >[!NOTE]
    >